foldda/charian/README.md

 To fulfill

-## Example: serializating a complex data object that has nested classes
+## Example 1: serializating a complex data object having nested classes

 Serializing a person object with address nested class

 This example shows, with Freightman, you can easily store a complex data object to a file (or into database), and retsore it back.

-## Example: cross-language and cross-platform object-serialization
+## Example 2: cross-language and cross-platform object-serialization

 A python save a person object to a disk